Tapeworm Infection

 A parasitic worm that lives in the intestines of humans and animals.

-Through contaminated food or water, or poor hygiene.
+Through contaminated food or water, or by eating undercooked meat.

-What are the symptoms of a tapeworm infection?
+What are common symptoms of a tapeworm infection?

 Can tapeworms be treated?